ITSGGMBH/validator-configuration-diga/README.en.md

 ## Features

 + Validating request and response of communication standard EDFC0 and TDFC0.
-+ Validating request and response of DiGA invoices based on EN16931 CIUS XRechnung 2.2, notably UN/CEFACT CII 100.D16B according to EDRE0 and TDRE0.
++ Validating request and response of DiGA invoices based on EN16931 CIUS XRechnung 2.2 and 2.0, notably UN/CEFACT CII 100.D16B according to EDRE0 and TDRE0.
 + Validating DiGA and DiGA creator data according to EDVZ0.
 + Validating data of the "Krankenkassen Mappingverzeichnis".